cac-t-u-s/cac-t-u-s.github.io/pages/box-inputs.md

 # Box inputs

-Box inputs allow to enter arguments/attribute/parameters to OM# boxes.
+Box inputs allow entering arguments/attribute/parameters to OM# boxes.

 These values can be set "by hand" by just clicking on the input and typing a simple value, or through a [connection](patch#connections) to another box's output.